Modeling of the physical phenomena occurring in the casting and mold is performed by the solver modules of the POLIGONSOFT (see the figure below).

 Note: Stress simulation after the demolding of the block from the mold is carried out only if the contact interaction of the casting with the mold is switched on.
 With the contact interaction turned off, the stress simulation after the block is removed from the mold is not performed.

 Cutting off elements of the gating-feed system usually occurs at ambient temperature.
 However, the user can set a different average casting temperature for this operation using the Gating System Removal Temperature parameter.
 The temperature of the casting varies step-like from the temperature of demolding to the temperature of the gating-feed system cutting of.
 The case of searching the temperature fields and the time required to reach this average temperature is not considered here.
-If to set the Gating System Removal Temperature parameter to a negative value (for example, -1), the simulation of the stress will be made on the basis of the temperature field saved in the last simulation step in the *.cst file.
+If to set the Gating System Removal Temperature parameter to a "-1" value, the simulation of the stress will be made on the basis of the temperature field saved in the last simulation step in the *.cst file.

 The separation order of the gating-feed elements from the casting is specified by the Gating System Elements Removal Order parameter.
 The indices of the separated volumes are specified via a space in the required order.
 It means that the gating-feed elements, the removal of which is planned to be simulated, should be assigned the separate volume indices in advance (except 1).
 The casting itself must have a volume index of 1.
 This is done in the Master module before simulating the temperature field in the Fourier solver.
 If the parameter is specified by an empty line, the stress simulation after gating-feed system elements cutting off will not be performed.